US Residents Can Protect Their Cruises to Destinations Like the Caribbean, Alaska, Europe, Antarctica and More

 If you’ll be going on multiple trips throughout the year (even here in the US), you may want to consider the Annual Plan when you’re doing your comparison of travel insurance coverage options.

-You can easily get a quote for a travel protection plan that includes travel insurance coverage for your cruise.
-It just takes a few minutes to input the specific information for your trip and see prices.
-You’ll be able to compare the coverage and prices side by side.
-You’ll see the Explorer and Epic plans are pricier than the Standard plan, but they can cover more activities and offer higher maximum benefit amounts.
-The Annual plan is pricier as well, but that one could cover all insurable trips that you’ll take in a year-not just one cruise.
+You can easily get a quote for a plan that includes travel insurance benefits for your cruise.
+It just takes a few minutes to input the specific information for your cruise and see prices.
+You’ll then be able to compare the coverage and prices side by side to pick the best plan for your particular cruise.

 If you have questions about coverage or pricing, you can contact us and we can help answer any questions you may have.